hoodiecrow/ConsTcl/README.md

 ```

 The _conditional_ form evaluates a Lisp list of three expressions.
 The first, the _condition_,
 is evaluated first.
-If it evaluates to anything other than `#f`, the second expression, or
+If it evaluates to anything other than `#f`, the second expression (the
-_consequent_, is evaluated and the value returned.
-Otherwise, the third expression, or
+_consequent_) is evaluated and the value returned.
+Otherwise, the third expression (the
-_alternate_ is evaluated and the value returned.
+_alternate_) is evaluated and the value returned.

 The `eprogn` helper procedure takes a Lisp list of expressions and evaluates them in
 _sequence_.